Early Detection Innovation Sandpit and Award

 About this scheme

-To apply for this funding you must attend a sandpit workshop — an intensive and interactive three-day residential event where you will have the opportunity to:
+To apply for this funding you must attend a sandpit workshop — an intensive and interactive 3-day event where you will have the opportunity to:

 - Network and form new collaborations spanning diverse research areas and organisations